NAME

 timers elapsed, rather than forwarding it.
 The standard doesn't specify the

-clock: this implementation uses CLOCK_MONOTONIC
+clock: this implementation uses CLOCK_MONOTONIC,

-some implementations use CLOCK_REALTIME
+some implementations use CLOCK_REALTIME, which makes

 them subject to NTP and date adjustments.
 The standard allows

-to reset the disposition of
+timeout to reset the disposition of

 signal to no longer be ignored.